s-weigand/jupyterlab_autosave_on_focus_change/README.md

 pip install -e .
 # Link your development version of the extension with JupyterLab
 jupyter labextension develop . --overwrite
-# If using a server extension, it must be manually installed in develop mode
-jupyter server extension enable <extension_name>
 # Rebuild extension Typescript source after making changes
 jlpm run build
 ```